ZivFarin/AmazonUs/README.md

       You can use VSCode's 'split terminal feature to stay in this folder while running the front end on the other terminal.
     + Use a 'GET' request in postman on 'http://localhost:5000' to see you get a valid responses.
 If you did - it works.<br/>
   + Preparing the DB:
     + Follow the instructions in the [backend video](https://www.youtube.com/watch?v=RcQwcyyCOmM) at about 09:40 and on about how to set up a DB on your computer.<br/>Note that your password should be '12345678' and the DB name should be 'amazonus'.
-Just use these throughout the setup process.
+Just use these throughout the setup process.<br/>
-    + After
+    I recommend doing the postman actions with him to see the code working.
 + <u>Running the Frontend</u>